-Closure of a location of study
+Closure of a location of University study

 The risk that the University decides to close a location of study is low because we are a small institution operating from a campus which is fit-for-purpose, with the potential for expansion as provision grows.
+Significant investment has been made into campus facilities including a state-of-the-art Health and Wellbeing building opened in autumn 2022.
 Where the University delivers provision involving professional practice in the workplace (for example in health), strong relationships with stakeholders ensures continuity of placement provision for students.
 Strong stakeholder relationships also underpin delivery at sites outside the main University campus (for example the DigiTech Centre established in collaboration with BT).